 Regulations to Combat AML in The Art World

-Moreover, the Responsible Art Market (RAM) also has a guide to prevent money laundering and terrorist financing crimes to increase so much in the art world.
-RAM invites you to abide by the sone rules it sets forth your companies.
+Moreover, the Responsible Art Market (RAM) also has a guide to prevent money laundering and terrorist financing crimes from increasing so much in the art world.
+RAM invites you to abide by the sone rules it sets forth for your companies.
 For example:

 - Art vendors know the dangers and laws that apply to their clients.